AlynxZhou/hikaru-coffee/docs/en/user/config.md

 ## `themeDir`

-Your site's theme, this is a sub dir name under `themes/`, for example, you cloned `hikaru-theme-aria` to `themes/aria`, you need to set it to `aria`.
+Your site's theme, this is a sub dir relative to `themes/`, for example, you cloned `hikaru-theme-aria` to `themes/aria`, you need to set it to `aria`.

 ## `categoryDir`

-Your site's category sub page, which is generated automatically by Hikaru (No source path), will be put in to this dir.
+A dir to place your site's category sub page generated automatically by Hikaru (No source path), relative to `docDir`.

 ## `tagDir`

-Your site's tag sub page, which is generated automatically by Hikaru (No source path), will be put in to this dir.
+A dir to place your site's tag sub page generated automatically by Hikaru (No source path), relative to `docDir`.

 # Other options